Cable (comic book): Volume 1

 Shortly after Blood and Metal, Cable was given his own ongoing series titled Cable.
 The book initially had trouble finding a stable creative team.
 A writer/penciller team would complete no more than three issues in a row until Jeph Loeb and Ian Churchill began work on issue #20 and finish on #35 (though with a gap between issues #20 and #21 due to the Age of Apocalypse event).
 Loeb and Churchill provided the first instance of stability, working together on 15 of the 20 issues from #20–39.
-During their run, they explored characters in Cable's past, his feeling of responsibility toward Nathan Grey, his relationship with Domino and Blaquesmith, and further adventures with Kane, the Sugar Man, and the Microverse.
+During their run, they explored characters in Cable's past, his feeling of responsibility toward Nathan Grey, his relationship with Domino and Blaquesmith, and further adventures with Garrison Kane, the Sugar Man, and the Microverse.

 Cable #34–35 were part of the "Onslaught" storyline, which was a top vote getter for the Comics Buyer's Guide Fan Award for Favorite Comic-Book Story for 1997.

 The series ran for 107 issues from May 1993 until September 2002 before being relaunched as Soldier X, which lasted 12 more issues until Aug.
 2003.

 After his solo series ended, he was paired with the mercenary Deadpool in a new ongoing series titled Cable & Deadpool.